Special Transportation Studies

 2. The City of East Peoria Stormwater Management Planning

-TCRPC made $90,000 available for funding Special Transportation Studies.
-TCRPC awarded two projects in FY21:
+TCRPC made $90,000 available for funding Special Transportation Studies and awarded the following two projects:

 1. The City of East Peoria Riverfront Trail Study